GeometryCore::WireIDsIntersect() gives wrong intersection points in TVector3 version

 - % Done changed from 80 to 90

 Not surprisingly, I can't find any place where the newer

 geo::GeometryCore::WireIDsIntersect() is used... (about which I am a bit disappointed).

 My survey included: 2 LArSoftObj repositories, 12 LArSoft repositories,

 larcorealg and 5 experiment repositories (ArgoNeuT, DUNE, MicroBooNE, SBND and LArIAT; no Icarus).

-#10 Updated by Gianluca Petrillo almost 3 years ago
+#10 Updated by Gianluca Petrillo about 3 years ago